 In my experience, the “turbulent twenties” is a time of education and career building – when your income, hopefully, starts to increase.
-However, expenses also tend to rise and spending on discretionary items and life experiences can get out of hand.
-Especially when lifestyles are all too often fuelled by expectations generated by social media – can get out of hand.
-This can, unfortunately, lead to the accumulation of debt.
+However, expenses also start to rise as spending on discretionary items and life experiences can get out of hand.
+Especially when lifestyles are all too often fuelled by expectations generated by social media.
+This can, unfortunately, lead to acquiring large levels debt.

-For a person in their twenties to manage this turbulent decade, it's important that they think about and define their priorities.
+For someone in their twenties to get through this turbulent decade, it's important they think about and define their priorities.
 Then steps can be taken to make these goals a reality.

-Whatever these goals are, they are likely to hinge upon financial discipline.
-Once the bills are paid, the important step should be setting aside a monthly saving amount.
-Sticking to your, and not dipping into your savings will provide the foundation needed to bolster your personal finances in the coming years and decades.
+Whatever these goals are, they are likely to hinge on financial discipline.
+Once the bills are paid, the important step should be setting aside monthly savings.
+Sticking to your guns and not dipping into your savings will provide the foundation needed to bolster your personal finances in the coming years and decades.
 Regardless of how important that pair of new shoes or holiday seem.
-By putting a financial plan, you can start making your money work for you rather than living from one payday to the next one.
+By putting a financial plan in place you can start making your money work for you rather than living from one payday to the next one.
 Follow the link for more financial tips in your twenties.

-Alternatively, a part of the budgeting exercise mentioned earlier could involve redirecting monthly savings into your student loan, therefore reducing the loan amount at a faster pace.
+Alternatively, a part of the budgeting exercise could involve redirecting monthly savings into your student loan, therefore reducing the amount outstanding at a faster pace.

-As surplus funds build during the decade it’s important to use annual Individual Savings Allowance (ISA) allowances, current at £20,000 for an individual.
-This is a good way to build a mortgage deposit, as no capital gains tax will be payable on surrender of the funds.
+As surplus funds build during the decade it’s important to use annual Individual Savings Account (ISA) allowances,

 You can also make pension contributions into your company pension scheme.
 The benefits of which include: